mcaple/kb/Cert IV/S3 - Colour/S3-Week3.md

 - Shade - created by adding black to a base hue, darkening the colour.
 This creates a deeper, richer colour.
 Shades can be quite dramatic and can be overpowering.
 - Tint - created by adding white to a base hue, lightening the colour.
 This can make a colour less intense, and is useful when balancing more vivid colour combinations.
 - Tone - created by combining black and white—or grey—with a base hue.
 Like tints, tones are subtler versions of the original colour.
 Tones are less likely to look pastel, and can reveal complexities not apparent in the base colour.

+You can find a good video of adobe color [here](https://www.linkedin.com/learning/adobe-color-essential-training/setting-a-base-color-and-using-basic-color-harmonies?autoplay=true&u=57684225).
+The video shows that shades is very similar to the monochromatic harmony rule.

+If you switch the colour wheel mode to HSV you will see that for

+- Monochromatic - the hue is the same for each colour but the saturation and value differs
+- Shades - the hue and saturation is the same but different value.
+- Triad splits 5 colour swatches into 3 separate groups.
+Each group will have the same hue.
+So we are effectively splitting into hue groups.
+- Square - this time the group is split into 4 hue groups
+- Complementary - tries to find exact opposite of base colour.
+Also keep the hues in the two groups.
+- Split complementary - like complementary but two colours either side of opposite colour.
+Again same hues.
+- Double split complementary -  like split complementary but adds the two colours either side of base colour also.
+- Compound - mix of complementary and analogous colours.
+Not sure on this one.
+See [here](https://www.linkedin.com/learning/adobe-color-essential-training/using-advanced-color-harmonies?autoSkip=true&autoplay=true&resume=false&u=57684225)

+**Tip: remember to move the colour wheel colours in a little bit to give a softer colour.**